Gratheon/website/about/products/web_app/web_app.md

 	- Race - western honey bees (apis mellifera) have local variations that result in their appearance and behaviour that beekeepers value and want to know about.
 	- Year - queen age tells beekeepers how efficient the colony can be.
 Max age is 5 years, but as queen gets older, colony strength typically reduces
 - Hive - A beehive as a constructive element, composing of sections and modules.
 	- Hive sections and entrances - a vertical beehive consists of hollow wooden sections that can be of different size and can house beeframes.
+Section types include: Deep (brood), Super (honey), Entrance (gate), Inner Lid (ventilation), Queen Excluder, Feeder, and Bottom Board.
+	- Bottom Board - The bottom of the hive with a slideable white panel used for varroa mite monitoring
 	- Frames - a wooden frame with wax foundation inside of it that bees live on
 - Inspections - These are (regular) interventions of the beekeeper to understand what is the state of the beehive.
 We think if it as a snapshot of the entire beehive in time.
 - Treatments - Beekeepers add chemicals to the beehive to combat varroa mites.
 Keeping a diary-like track of these inspections helps to be consistent.